-Moment of truth: House prepares for health care vote
+House Republicans pull health care bill

 "New York, New Jersey, Pennsylvania -- that's where you should count heads."

-What's in the bill
+What was in the bill

 The GOP health care bill would eliminate many of the taxes and eradicate the individual mandate imposed by Obamacare, officially known as the Affordable Care Act.
 Instead of the Obamacare subsidies that are tied to income and premiums, the GOP plan provides Americans with refundable tax credits based mainly on age to purchase health insurance.